Chainwich/chainmapper/README.md

 # Ethereum network sender address mapper

-Script that, once deployed in a Docker container, monitors a live feed of the Ethereum network via a WebSocket connection, stores the sender addresses with transaction counts, and creates statistics of the most active addresses.
+This script, designed for deployment in a Docker container, monitors the Ethereum network's mempool via a WebSocket connection.
+It tracks sender addresses and their transaction counts, generating a list of the most active addresses.
+This data can be used to black-/whitelist addresses in other research projects, ensuring targeting is done based on up-to-date information.

 ## Configuration